21centuryweather/21st-Century-Weather-Software-Wiki/mosrs/mosrs-intro.md

 ```
 cd ~/cylc-run/u-cq161/
 ```
-Let's examine the `log` files, noting that `log` is a symbolic link that links to the latest version of the `log.YYYYMMDDTHHMMSSZ` directory - i.e. the timestamp of directory creation is appended to the `log` directory name in GMT or 'Zulu' time, hence the 'Z'.
+Let's examine the `log` files, noting that `log` is a symbolic link that links to the latest version of the `log.YYYYMMDDTHHMMSSZ` directory - i.e. the timestamp of the directory creation time is appended to the `log` directory name in GMT or 'Zulu' time, hence the 'Z'.

 You can view the contents of the actual `run_stream` `cylc` job, i.e. what the persistent session submitted to the `gadi` `PBS` job queue by examining : `~cylc-run/u-cq161/log/job/1/run_stream/NN/job`.